seantywork/seantywork/README.md

 ## Insignificant Reference

-I am uploading some not-docs-related matters onto [Medium.com](https://medium.com/@seantywork),
+I am uploading some none-docs matters onto [Medium.com](https://medium.com/@seantywork),

 and artifacts produced when writing those may (or may not) be found in this special repository.